On campus and online presessional

 - Meet classmates and teachers in person.

-- Access to university buildings and facilities, such as the library, Students' Union and sports facilities (dependent on local Covid restrictions).
+- Access to university buildings and facilities, such as the library, Students' Union and sports facilities.

 - Study in an English-speaking environment.